The Leupold VX-5HD rifle scope is one of the best options for hunters who want a high-end scope at a reasonable price.

 Hunters utilizing the Leupold VX-5HD also have several different reticle choices: the standard Duplex reticle, the FireDot duplex illuminated reticle, the Boone & Crockett reticle, the Wind-Plex reticle, and the Impact-29 MOA reticle.

 Of these, the FireDot duplex illuminated reticle is especially popular because it has a red dot at the center of the crosshairs and is designed to assist with aiming in extreme low light conditions.
-For instance, this reticle is ideal for taking a shot on a very dark colored animal when lighting is poor (like a black bear at dusk) where it can be really tough to find the crosshairs.
+For instance, the Fire Dot reticle is ideal for taking a shot on a very dark colored animal when lighting is poor (like a black bear at dusk) where it can be really tough to find the crosshairs.

 Leupold VX-5HD vs VX-6HD